Olympics not 'tainted' by Russian doping, says Bach

 - 'Not fair for the other guys' -

-The vote to keep Russia's ban in place from the time being followed a recommendation from the IOC's executive board, which met Saturday and early Sunday to thrash out Russia's fate.
+The vote to keep Russia's ban in place for the time being followed a recommendation from the IOC's executive board, which met Saturday and early Sunday to thrash out Russia's fate.

 Bach said the positive tests from curler Alexander Krushelnitsky, and women's bobsleigh pilot Nadezhda Sergeyeva, were the "key factor" in the decision not to immediately lift the ban.